An Optimal Solution to Infinite Horizon Nonholonomic and Discounted Nonlinear Control Problems: Empirical Results

 \section{Empirical Results}

 In this section, we present the empirical results.
-The proposed theory is extended to a Car-like robot (4 states, 2 inputs) and the MuJoCo-based simulators for the 3-link Swimmer (8 states, 2 inputs) and the Fish-robot (27 states, 6 inputs).
+The proposed theory is extended to a Car-like robot (4 states, 2 inputs) and the MuJoCo-based simulator for the Fish robot (27 states, 6 inputs).
 We show that the cost converges as the horizon or the transfer time is increased.
 We also show the dependence of the transfer time on the initial conditions.
-We only show experiments for the undiscounted case here due to paucity of space.
+In Section~\ref{sec:mpc}, we compare our approach with MPC.
+We only show experiments for the undiscounted case here due to the paucity of space.